LucasDelfino92/morrowindsharp/moddingmworder.md

 ## MODDING MORROWIND PLUGIN CONFLICTS

-**Modding Morrowind** assumes you have installed *all* of **Mending Morrowind** beforehand.
-As such, the vast majority of plugin conflicts present in Modding Morrowind have to do with the bug fixing and optimization mods present in **Mending Morrowind**.
+Because the base **Mending Morrowind** guide includes many bug fixes for vanilla Morrowind content, there are many unavoidable conflicts present with mods included in **Modding Morrowind**.

-That said, there are a number of plugin conflicts present in Modding Morrowind itself that require you to respect certain load orders, as indicated by the description below each plugin.
+That said, there are a number of plugins present in **Modding Morrowind** that are meant to be loaded in a given order to ensure they are working with the least amount of conflicts possible.

-- Mending Morrowind base installation.
-  - Morrowind.esm
-  - Tribunal.esm
-  - Bloodmoon.esm
-  - Patch for Purists.esm
-  - Patch for Purists - Book Typos.ESP
-  - Patch for Purists - Semi-Purist Fixes.ESP
-  - Lake Fjalding Anti-Suck.ESP
-  - Glowing Flames - NoMoreLightlessFlames v1.1.ESP
-  - NoMoreStageDiving.ESP
-  - Expansion Delay.ESP
 - Ownership Overhaul.esp
-  - Load before **The Publicans.ESP**.
+  - Load before **The Publicans.ESP**
-  - Load before **Creeper the drummer.esp**.
+  - Load before **Creeper the drummer.esp**
-  - Load before **Waterfall Tweaks.esp**.
+  - Load before **Waterfall Tweaks.esp**
-  - Load before **Clean Atmospheric Delights.ESP**.
+  - Load before **Clean Atmospheric Delights.ESP**
-  - Load before **Yet Another Guard Diversity - Regular.ESP**.
+  - Load before **Yet Another Guard Diversity - Regular.ESP**
-  - Load before **No-Frills Closed Molag Mar.esp**.
+  - Load before **No-Frills Closed Molag Mar.esp**
-  - Load before **No-Frills Open Vivec.esp**.
+  - Load before **No-Frills Open Vivec.esp**
-  - Load before **QL_SevenGracesShrines.esp**.
+  - Load before **QL_SevenGracesShrines.esp**
-  - Load before **Talos Cult Revised.esp**.
+  - Load before **Talos Cult Revised.esp**
-  - Load before **Wolverine Hall Overhaul.ESP**.
+  - Load before **Wolverine Hall Overhaul.ESP**
-  - Load before **Divayth Fyr Puzzle Fixed.ESP**.
+  - Load before **Divayth Fyr Puzzle Fixed.ESP**
-  - Load before **correctUV Ore Replacer_respawning.esp**.
+  - Load before **correctUV Ore Replacer_respawning.esp**
-  - Load before **Morrowind Anti-Cheese.ESP**.
+  - Load before **Morrowind Anti-Cheese.ESP**

+>This will ensure Ownership Overhaul doesn't override crucial changes made by these mods to certain containers.

 - The Publicans.ESP
-  - Load after **Ownership Overhaul.esp**.
-  - Load before **Clean Atmospheric Delights.ESP**.
+  - Load before **Clean Atmospheric Delights.ESP**

-- Creeper the drummer.esp
-  - Load after **Ownership Overhaul.esp**.
-- Nordic Chest Replacer.ESP
-  - Load before **Hunter's Mark - A Marksman Mod.ESP**.
-- Waterfalls Tweaks.esp
-  - Load after **Ownership Overhaul.esp**.
-- Clean Atmospheric Delights.ESP
-  - Load after **Ownership Overhaul.esp** and **The Publicans.ESP**.
+>This will ensure The Publicans doesn't override Atmospheric Delights' lighting changes to Desele's House of Earthly Delights.

 - Yet Another Guard Diversity - Regular.ESP
-  - Load after **Ownership Overhaul.esp**.
-  - Load before **No-Frills Closed Molag Mar.esp**.
+  - Load before **No-Frills Closed Molag Mar.esp**
-  - Load before **No-Frills Open Vivec.esp**.
+  - Load before **No-Frills Open Vivec.esp**
-  - Load before **Wolverine Hall Overhaul.ESP**.
+  - Load before **Wolverine Hall Overhaul.ESP**

-- No-Frills Closed Molag Mar.esp
-  - Load after **Yet Another Guard Diversity - Regular.ESP**.
-  - Load after **Ownership Overhaul.esp**.
-- No-Frills Open Vivec.esp
-  - Load after **Yet Another Guard Diversity - Regular.ESP**.
-  - Load after **Ownership Overhaul.esp**.
-- QL_SevenGracesShrines.esp
-  - Load after **Ownership Overhaul.esp**.
-- Talos Cult Revised.esp
-  - Load after **Ownership Overhaul.esp**.
-- Wolverine Hall Overhaul.ESP
-  - Load after **Yet Another Guard Diversity - Regular.ESP**.
-  - Load after **Ownership Overhaul.esp**.
-- Divayth Fyr Puzzle Fixed.ESP
-  - Load after **Ownership Overhaul.esp**.
-- Hunter's Mark - A Marksman Mod.ESP
-  - Load after **Nordic Chest Replacer.ESP**.
-- correctUV Ore Replacer_respawning.esp
-  - Load after **Ownership Overhaul.esp**.
+>This will Yet Another Guard Diversity doesn't restore the gaurds deleted by these mods.

 - Realistic_Repair_Add-on.ESP
-  - Load before **Realistic_Repair_Add-on - Patch for Purists Patch.ESP**.
+  - Load before **Realistic_Repair_Add-on - Patch for Purists Patch.ESP**
-- Realistic_Repair_Add-on - Patch for Purists Patch.ESP
-  - Load after **Realistic_Repair_Add-on.ESP**.
-- tribunal rebalance.ESP
-  - Load after **Hunter's Mark - A Marksman Mod.ESP**.
-  - Load before **Morrowind Anti-Cheese.ESP**.
-- Morrowind Anti-Cheese.ESP
-  - Load after **Ownership Overhaul.esp**.
-  - Load after **tribunal rebalance.ESP**.

-Below, you will find a complete list of all plugins present in the guide, installed as if you had followed the guide from beginning to end.
-The only exception is **Ownership Overhaul** and **Remiros' Groundcover** plugins: the former has been moved before any other mod that conflicts with it (while still respecting the mod installation order and resulting load order), while the latter has been moved to the bottom, as those plugins are not meant to be active during normal gameplay (only tick the plugins when generating Distant Land in MGE XE).
+>This will ensure the patch works as intended.

 ## MODDING MORROWIND LOAD ORDER

+This is a complete list of all plugins present in the guide, installed as if you had followed the guide from beginning to end, respecting the order mentioned above.
+Remember that the plugins from **Remiros' Groundcover** should only be ticked when generating Distant Land in MGE XE.

 - Morrowind.esm
 - Tribunal.esm